meteran/gnext/documentation/docs/user-guide/path-parameters.md

 Using them the standard way is unpleasant, we have to write a piece of code in the handler method just to be able to use it knowing the type safely - not cool.

-But...
-Gnext will do it for us 🥳!
+But... gNext will do it for us 🥳!

 Let's see, I'll add a new endpoint with parameter and add handler method to it: